-In Theorem 4, the equivalence of conditions (ii) and (iii) stems from the following observation.
+In Theorem 2.4, the equivalence of conditions (ii) and (iii) follows from the following observation.

-Observation 5 ([9, Observation 4.10]).
-Let F be a face of a polyhedron.
+Observation 2.5 ([9, Observation 4.10]) Let F be a face of a polyhedron.
 If a face-defining matrix for F is equimodular, then so are all the face-defining matrices for F.